ShipStream/shipstream.github.io/_posts/2014-07-25-shipping-methods.md

 | cheapest_ON_TIME | Cheapest shipping method to arrive on-time.
 This requires valid "desired_delivery_date" as well.

 #### Other
+The External Shipping Methods are user defined whithin ShipStream.
+This list is not exhaustive, but instead exemplifies how all External Shipping Method codes are prefixed with `external_` .  _For External Shipping Method codes used by your 3PL please contact your represintative._

 | Code | Description |
 |:-----|:-------------|